Knowledge base

 - Click on Account Settings.

-- Click on Add or remove accounts:
+- Click on Add or Remove Accounts:

 - Click on New:

-- Click on Manual setup:
+- Click on Manual Configuration:

 - Click on POP / IMAP.